ddev/vscode-ddev-manager/README.md

 - Change sidebar view to list all projects or only the project for the active workspace
 - And much more...

+## Extension Settings

+The extension comes with multiple options, to see all the available options go to **VSCode Settings -> Extensions -> DDEV Manager**

 ## Roadmap

 - Create/Edit projects visually (maybe)
 - When creating a project automatically download the CMS files and make a full installation
 - Execute Custom DDEV Commands
 - Notify DDEV updates and maybe self upgrade
-- Auto start a docker provider if it's not running
+- Auto start docker provider if it's not running

 ## Know issues